 Our founders envisioned a high school in Racine, for grades 9-12, dedicated to Christian education in the Lutheran tradition, and the school’s doors opened in 1944.
+This year, we celebrate our 75th anniversary!
 Racine Lutheran High School is operated by the Lutheran High School Association of Racine.
 The school is a member of the Metro Classic Conference.

 From the start, Racine Lutheran’s students made their mark on Racine County with high academic achievement and a heart for community service.
 A new school facility, located along the scenic Root River, was dedicated in 1951, and subsequent capital investments have improved athletic, fine arts and academic facilities.